 Weaknesses

-- Costly and high complexity: The analysis involves balance sheet restructuring, complex calculations, and assumptions that limit accessibility for smaller institutions that don’t have sophisticated tools.
+- Costly and highly complex: The analysis involves balance sheet restructuring, complex calculations, and assumptions that limit accessibility for smaller institutions that don’t have sophisticated tools.

-- Changes in cash flows: Duration gap analysis is designed for fixed cash flows over time and doesn’t account for the high variability.
+- Prone to Inaccuracy: Duration gap analysis is designed for fixed cash flows over time and doesn’t account for the high variability.
 This can lead to inaccuracies in the analysis.

 What is Repricing Gap Analysis?